yordanivh/output/README.md

  terraform apply
 ```

-At the end of the apply, all the outputs will be computer, and will be displayed at the end of the apply command:
+*At the end of the apply, all the outputs will be computer, and will be displayed at the end of the apply command:
 ```
 Outputs:

-private_dns = ip-172-31-7-82.us-east-2.compute.internal
+private_dns = ip-172-31-17-57.us-east-2.compute.internal
-private_ip = 172.31.7.82
+private_ip = 172.31.17.57
-public_dns = ec2-18-223-237-33.us-east-2.compute.amazonaws.com
+public_dns = ec2-3-15-166-108.us-east-2.compute.amazonaws.com
-public_ip = 18.223.237.33
+public_ip = 3.15.166.108
 ```

-If you would like to display just one output in particular, you can use `terraform output <name>`
+*If you would like to display just one output in particular, you can use `terraform output <name>`
 example:

 ```
-terraform output public_dns
+output (newbranch) $ terraform output public_dns
-ec2-18-223-237-33.us-east-2.compute.amazonaws.com
+ec2-3-15-166-108.us-east-2.compute.amazonaws.com
+output (newbranch) $ terraform output public_ip
+3.15.166.108
 ```